brett8883/DJI_Super-Patcher/readme.md

 ***NOTE: The Smart Battery modifications can also be disabled or tweaked to user preference in Assistant 2 1.1.2 in debug mode***

 ***FWIW: The Smart Battery Mod is a modification to how the aircraft responds to input from the Smart Battery.
-It is not a modification TO the Smart Battery***
+It is not a modification TO the Smart Battery itself***

 ***FURTHER DOCUMENTATION FOR SMART BATTERY MOD COMING SOON***